 Turning left out of Wat Rong Khun, you can take the back road back towards Chiang Rai, passing Singha Park.

-A fairly clinical looking place that is too large to walk around.
+A somewhat clinical looking place that is way too large to walk around.
 You can hire bicycles (150 baht p/hour) or take the electric shuttle tour (50 baht p/person, 1 hour, in Thai).
 We skipped this as it felt quite pricey and touristy.
 Still good for a quick stop for a cold drink and a photo with the infamous golden lion.

 3. Baan Dam Museum (Black House Museum)

 Heading back toward Chiang Mai, scoot passed the town onto Highway 1 north.
-A little way out you will find another unusual artistic creation by Thawan Duchanee (located at 414 Moo 13, Chiang Rai).
+A little way out, you will find another unusual artistic creation by Thawan Duchanee (located at 414 Moo 13, Chiang Rai).

 Eighty baht entrance, with a number of restaurants nearby.
 A good place to take a break for an early lunch after exploring the museum.

 Heading back toward Chiang Rai, before crossing the Mae Kok river you will find Rong Sear Tean (located at 306 Moo 2, Rim Kok, Muang Chiang Rai).